abhatta3/Condition-dependent-Correlation-Subgroups-CCS/README.md

 (vi) merging the overlapping biclusters based on condition dependency and overlap and (vii) considering both negative and positive correlation in the same bicluster.

-The algorithm is implemented in C and freely available as a part of this software package.
-See the Steps in A and B for compilation and execution of the C code.
+The algorithm is implemented in C. See the Steps in A and B for compilation and execution of the C code.

 The structure of the CCS algorithm is particularly suitable for parallel computing.
 A CUDA C based GPGPU computing code is included here as a parallel version of the algorithm.
 You need a programmable GPU card and CUDA C complier for compilation and execution of our code.
 Follow the steps in C and D.